 Admission into the Clinic is competitive.
-To apply, students must have taken or be currently enrolled in the fall, two-credit Environmental Advocacy course.
-Preference is given to students who also have taken or are currently enrolled in Environmental Law, Administrative Law, and other coursework in environmental or regulatory areas.
+To apply, students must have taken or be currently enrolled in the two-credit Environmental Advocacy course offered every fall.
+Preference is given to students who also have taken or are currently enrolled in Environmental Law, Administrative Law, and other environmental or regulatory courses.

 The Application Process

 An application to the Clinic consists of an online form in Symplicity and the following uploaded documents: cover letter, resume, writing sample, and law school transcript.
 We schedule interviews after we receive and review all applications.